microsoft/azure-health-data-services-toolkit/samples/Quickstart/README.md

 ### Prerequisite check

 - In a terminal or command window, run `dotnet --version` to check that the .NET SDK is version 6.0 or later.
-- Run `az --version` and `azd --version` to check that you have the appropriate Azure command-line tools installed.
+- Run `az --version` and `azd version` to check that you have the appropriate Azure command-line tools installed.

 ## Setting up